 Situated in the eastern and northeastern area around Romania, this country is probably the closest from a cultural point of view.

-For an impressive amount of time during history, Moldavia – called Bessarabia at that time – was an integral part of Romania.
-Today, anyway, The Republic of Moldova is an independent state.
+For an impressive amount of time in history, Moldavia – called Bessarabia at that time – was an integral part of Romania.
+Today, anyway, the Republic of Moldova is an independent state.

 But the past can’t be wiped within a couple of decades and, as a result, Romania and the Republic of Moldova share a lot of common traditions and beliefs and generally the same culture.

-Traditional foods, literature and beliefs are, anyway, identical or very similar between the two countries.
+Traditional foods, literature and beliefs are identical or very similar between the two countries.

-On the other side, it is well known for the wine production and beautiful monasteries and fortresses.
+On the other side, it is well known for incredible wine production, beautiful monasteries, and ancient fortresses.

 So those are three of the main attractions you may want to focus on if you decide to visit!